-In addition to porosity analysis, the SEM imag of scaffolds was also analysed using ImageJ software (Version 1.53K).
-The results were calculated automatically by the distribution calculator from the software to tain an average distribution of porosity.
+In addition to porosity analysis, the SEM images of scaffolds was also analysed using ImageJ software (Version 1.53K).
+The results were calculated automatically by the distribution calculator from the software to obtain an average distribution of porosity.

 2.4.5 Compressive properties analysis